HEP-DL/kevlar/README.md

 # kevlar

-If you're going to interface with LArSoft data, you're going to need a kevlar vest.
+It's dangerous to interface directly with LArSoft alone.
+Bring this kevlar vest.

 ## Contents